chuang76/Summer-Music-Player/README.md

 There are three buttons on the main window.

 - `Exit to Earth` : exit and back to command line.
-- `Fly to Mars` : play .wav files automatically (just like Like list on YouTube), you can press the Stop button and back to the main window.
+- `Fly to Mars` : play .wav files automatically (just like Favorite list on YouTube), you can press the Stop button and back to the main window.
 - `Fly to Jupiter` : play the .mp3 files in your own directory.

 <br>